The Dependence of Dark Matter Halo Properties on the Morphology of Their Central Galaxies from Weak Lensing: Field Distortion Test

-where $m_{\rm bias}$ is multiplicative bias and $c_{\rm bias}$ is addictive bias, $g^{\rm true}$ refers to the real shear and $g^{\rm obs}$ represents the measured shear.
-Field distortion (FD) refers to the deviations between the shape of images and the actual object shapes due to imperfections in the optical system or imaging equipment, manifesting as various forms of image distortion, stretching, or compression. \cite{Zhang2019ApJ} propose using the inherent distortion of the CCD focal plane to detect \( c_{\rm bias} \) and \( m_{\rm bias} \) in shear measurements.
-This is a calibration method based on the properties of the data itself, without the need for simulations or any external datasets.
-The FQ shear catalog provides the field distortion at the location of each galaxy, \( g_{\rm f1} \) and \( g_{\rm f2} \).
-Galaxies, located at the same position on the exposure, have the same distortion, implying that their intrinsic shear signal is zero and only the FD signal is present.
-By comparing the measured field distortion signal with the true signal in the catalog, the shear bias in the measurements can be determined.
+In an ideal scenario, astronomical observation equipment should provide distortion-free images.
+However, the images are always distorted due to imperfections in the optical system or imaging equipment, known as field distortion (FD hereafter).
+This distortion affects the shapes and the positions of galaxies and stars, introducing an equivalent shear, with two components denoted as \( g_{f1} \) and \( g_{f2} \).
+It is typically related to the object’s position on the focal plane rather than its position in the sky. \cite{Zhang2019ApJ} proposed using FD to detect \( c_{\rm bias} \) and \( m_{\rm bias} \) in shear measurements, which is a calibration method based on the properties of the data itself.
+The two components of FD signals of each galaxy, \( g_{f1} \) and \( g_{f2} \), are provided in the FQ shear catalog.
+By stacking the galaxy shear estimators at fixed FD values, the cosmic shear signal will vanish since these galaxies are from different positions on the sky, allowing us to recover the FD value.
+By comparing the measured FD signals with the true FD signals from the catalog and using Eq. \ref{eq:gf}, the shear bias in the measurements can be determined.

-We perform a FD test on all background galaxies for all lens galaxies we used, with the results shown in Figure \ref{fig:FD}.
-To better match the galaxy-galaxy lensing scenario, we weight each background galaxy by $\Sigma_c$ (Eq. \ref{sigmac}).
-Figure \ref{fig:FD} displays the measured signals for the two shear components, where \( g_{\rm f} \) is the true FD value, and the vertical axis represents the difference between the observed distortion value \( g_{\rm f}^{\rm obs} \) and the true value.
+We perform a FD test on all background galaxies in the ESD measurements, and we weight each background galaxy by $\Sigma_c$ (Eq. \ref{sigmac}) to better match the ESD scenario.
+Since we use background galaxies with $|g_{fi}| < 0.02 (i=1,2)$, we divide $g_{fi}$ evenly into 10 bins from -0.02 to 0.02, and stack the galaxy shear estimators within each bin to calculate the observed shear value $g_f^{\rm obs}$.
+Figure \ref{fig:FD} displays the measured signals for the two shear components, where \( g_f \) is the true FD value, and the vertical axis represents the difference between the observed distortion value \( g_f^{\rm obs} \) and the true value.
+If there is no shear measurement bias, the results in the plot should all align with 0, i.e., $g_f^{\rm obs}=g_f$.
 The figure also shows the shear bias results obtained from fitting, revealing that the $g_1$ component is underestimated by about 3\%.
-Consequently, we correct $G_1$ in the catalog as $G_1/(1+m_1)$ before proceeding with subsequent lensing measurements.
+Consequently, we correct the shear estimators $G_i$ ($i=1,2$) in the catalog as $G_i/(1+m_i)$ before performing galaxy-galaxy measurements in Eq. \ref{Ghat}.
 Additionally, $c_{\rm bias}$ is largely mitigated by rotating background galaxies toward the lenses during galaxy-galaxy lensing calculations, with further reduction through the subtraction of random point signals.